This article is for all the frontline healthcare teams working at hospitals across the country — thank you!

 One of the biggest challenges in healthcare is not always knowing who will be coming through the door next, how acute their symptoms will be, and who they may or may not have with them for support.

-From your interactions with them, you will learn that your patient is a father or mother, sister or brother, partner, or spouse.
-The more time you spend with them, the faster they will transcend from the “patient in room 4” to someone with a name, a family, a legacy.
+You will learn from your interactions with them that your patient is a father or mother, sister or brother, partner, or spouse.
+The more time you spend with them, the faster they will transcend from the “patient in room 4” to someone with a name, a family, and a legacy.
 You may not have the time necessary to know all there is to know about them, but you will have enough time to engage with them in a manner that shows you their challenges, vulnerability, strength, and heart.

 Keep an open mind about who they are, as their relationship with you may be the last interaction they have.

 You chose your career in healthcare for a reason.
 However, a global pandemic may not have been on your radar, and now the challenge becomes how to navigate your emotions, conversations, interactions, and stress.

 You: Develop a routine to help you navigate these difficult days.
 While you can’t always predict what will happen, you can control how you respond.
 The more a routine you can develop for yourself, the less stress you will have.

 Your career: What’s your why?
 Why did you decide to have a career in healthcare; what was it that attracted you to working with patients and families?
 The more grounded you are in your reasoning and the foundation of your career, the easier it will be to cope with your stress.

 Your team: Pay attention to how your team is doing.
 Are you all working collaboratively and cohesively?
 If you notice a colleague calling out, check in with them.
 While they may say they’re “handling everything,” they may not be.
 They may attempt to show you that they can keep up with the team and the demands of what’s going on when, in fact, they may not be able to, which is difficult to admit when you know your team is depending on you.
 Take the lead; you will stay stronger together.